soheeparklee/soheeparklee.github.io/_posts/2025-12-1-DAW-system-3-5-real-diagnosis.md

 ## ✅ Transparancy levels

 - CPU-Z always shows a warning that it might have **transparancy levels**
-- transparancy levels: i will show you everything except the things limited by the manufacturer
+- transparancy levels: i will show you everything except the things **limited** by the manufacturer
+- how much it can show/or not
 - If you have a high transparancy level, you cannot see many things from the manufacturer
 - The manufacturer can hide some things they do not want you to see

 - 👀 HP has a high transparancy levels
-  - application HP Sure Sense lets you deactivate the transparancy level settings, and you can see
+  - application HP Sure Sense lets you **deactivate** the transparancy level settings, and you can see

 ## ✅ CPU-Z